 The next best method is adding a topical concrete stain or concrete dye to the top of the stooges.

 This requires a bit more work, a few extra materials and a little more time.
 That’s why I recommend just adding the pigment internally into the mix.

 These need to be applied with a roller, well after the concrete has cured.
 You also have to do some prep work to color the path stones this way.

 You will be able to find concrete powders and liquid colorants in earth tone colors at most home improvement stores and on Amazon at a good price.

 Be sure to seal the stones because the concrete can get stained.
 I’ve got some nasty black marks from leaves that decomposed on them.
 They will come out, but a sealer would prevent most stains.

 Texture Options For Concrete Stepping Stones

 And you thought the coloring options were fun, well, it gets even more fun with textures.

 Options for textures are natural stone, wood grain, and even decorative patterns like lace, or flowers.

-My natural stone texture (which is not concrete’s natural texture), was achieved by simply using a plastic bag to press on top of the concrete before it’s fully set.
+I achieved my natural stone texture (which is not concrete’s natural texture), by simply using a plastic bag to press on top of the concrete before it’s fully set.